springrain/zorm/README.md

 }

-//TestDelete 14.
+// TestDelete 14.
 Delete a struct object.
 The primary key must have a value func TestDelete(t *testing.T) {
 	// You need to start the transaction manually.
 If the error returned by the anonymous function is not nil, the transaction will be rolled back.
 If the DisableTransaction=true parameter is set, the Transaction method becomes invalid and no transaction is required
     // if zorm.DataSourceConfig.DefaultTxOptions configuration does not meet the requirements, can be in zorm, Transaction before Transaction method set the Transaction isolation level